EKYCSolutions/ekyc-id-android/README.md

 To perform face compare and ocr, you can call your server that integrated with our [NodeSDK]() to get face compare score and ocr response respectively.

+## 3.4 Blur Detection

+This section outlines the Canny Edge Detection algorithm that is used to detect bluriness in scanning the documents.

+The Canny Edge Detection algorithm is a popular method for detecting edges in digital images.
+An edge is a boundary or transition region between two different regions or objects in an image.
+It represents a significant change in pixel intensity or color values.
+Less pronounced or fewer detected edges in an image can indicate blurriness or a lack of sharp transitions between objects or regions, hence why this algorithm was chosen.

+Given an image, here are the steps performed on it to determine blurriness:

+1. Warp the image using the perspective transformation matrix to obtain a cropped and transformed image.
+2. Convert the warped image to grayscale.
+3. Apply Gaussian blur to the grayscale image.
+4. Perform Canny Edge Detection on the blurred image.
+5. Calculate the height and width of the edges image.
+6. Count the number of white pixels in the image.
+7. Calculate the ratio of white pixels to the total number of pixels of the image ( width * height )
+8. If the calculated ratio is less than or equal to the set ratio, the image is determined to be blurry.

 # 4. Contact
 <p>For any other questions, feel free to contact us at
   <a href="https://ekycsolutions.com/">ekycsolutions.com</a>